 It is not uncommon for these injuries to result in partial or complete paralysis sending the victim into a whirlwind of confusion and despair.
 Many victims are not able to regain normal activities again, which only adds to the heartache.
 They are left unable to work and with mounting medical expenses that must be maintained to achieve any quality of life.
 This is all in addition to learning to adapt to life with disabilities.

-At The Law Office of Joseph Onwuteaka, P.C., our law firm understands what a delicate and confusing time this is for families.
-We offer the personal attention and professional representation needed in such a difficult time.
-The Law Office of Joseph Onwuteaka, P.C., can handle all of your legal matters so that you can concentrate on what matters most – healing and adapting to your new life.
-We have been fiercely defending the rights of spinal cord injury victims for more than 30 years and will continue to do so.
+I understand what a delicate and confusing time this is for families and offer the personal attention and professional representation needed in such a difficult time.
+I can handle all of your legal matters so that you can concentrate on what matters most – healing and adapting to your new life.
+For more than 30 years I have been fiercely defending the rights of spinal cord injury victims and will continue to do so.

 Cases involving spinal injuries can be quite complex, which is no surprise.
 Spinal cord damage, in a court of law, is typically classified as complete or incomplete.